Tips for Writing Thank You Cards

 Key Points for Writing the Perfect Thank You Card

 After your wedding, it is VERY important to thank your guests for their attendance and gifts.
 Always handwrite these thank you cards.
 Handwriting shows that you have invested some time to personally thank them for their attendance, money and gifts.
-Thank you cards are best brstationblogief, but personal.
+Thank you cards are best brief, but personal.
 There are a few key things you need to include:

 Part One: Thank them for Attending your Special Day: